 That’s part of the game.
 SEO is not for the weak of heart.

 We know the standard signals Google has spilled throughout the last two decades (yes – it’s been that long).
 Keywords in title tags.
 Page load speed.
-Context in URLs.
+The context in URLs.
 Backlinks.
 And several more, to which Google reserves the right to remove, dampen, or amplify at any point without even a whisper.
 Need a refresher?
 Check out Moz’s most recent ranking factors study.

 In the SEO industry, we test.
 We try new things and come up with theories.
 When you hire an SEO, you are hiring someone who speaks the language, learns from the trades, and ideally experiments constantly.
 I don’t think an SEO can actually be an expert.
 It’s like being an expert on snowflake patterns.